tighten/tighten-coding-standard/README.md

 ### Installation

-Create a file named `ecs.php` in the root directory of your project with the following:
+Create a file named `tcs.php` in the root directory of your project with the following:

 ```php
 <?php